Deasilsoft/a2j/README.md

-# aoe2-record-handler
+# aoe2-record-to-json

-A tool for handling AoE2 records.
+A tool used to convert AoE2 records to JSON.

 ## Setup